 Rabbit Island fascinates endlessly with its adorable critters mingled with its elusive history.
 Truly, nothing beats Japan in providing the weirdest yet most beguiling concoctions of experiences — so what’s the wait?
 The Year of the Rabbit has already begun!
 While paying for your ferry tickets or buying your favourite souvenirs, don’t forget to make use of your YouTrip Card to lock in those wholesale exchange rates and skip those pesky bank fees.

 As Singapore’s favourite multi-currency wallet, we aim to get those pesky fees out of the way and help you save on your travels.
 With the best foreign exchange rates, no longer will you have to deal with those long queues at money changers!
-So if you’re looking for a go-to travel card, sign up for your complimentary YouTrip card today!
+So if you’re looking for a go-to travel card, sign up for your complimentary YouTrip card today with <YTBLOG5> and get FREE S$5 in your account!
 Be sure to check out our YouTrip Perks page for exclusive offers and promotions too!
 For more great tips and articles like this, join our Telegram(@YouTripSG) and subscribe to our free weekly newsletter here or down below!

 And while you’re at it, why not join the conversation with thousands of #YouTroopers in our very own Community Telegram Group @YouTripSquad?
 Get tips and tricks to everything YouTrip including exclusive invites to exciting events and experiences, & be part of the #YouTripSquad! 💜